BananaBb/docker-ubuntu/go/README.md

 # ubuntu-go

-This repository contains Dockerfile is include go & dep
+This repository contains Dockerfile is include go

 ## Getting Started
 These instructions will get you to build golang in your docker.
 See Installation for notes on how to build your ubuntu on a live system.